-In order to make the most effective use of the grant program funds for improvement to the quality and availability of records used by the NICS, FY 2014 NARIP grant applications must provide for the development and implementation of comprehensive strategic planning.
-Such planning must include activities designed to examine the current condition of the involved state, local, and tribal records, problems associated with incomplete reporting and/or records availability, and demonstrate a commitment to a long-range planning process to address such issues to achieve the goals of the NICS Improvement Amendments Act of 2007.
+As in previous years, in order to make the most effective use of the funds for improvement to the quality and availability of records used by the NICS, FY 2015 NARIP grant applications must provide for the development and implementation of comprehensive strategic planning.
+Such planning must include activities designed to examine the current condition of the involved state, local, and tribal records, problems associated with incomplete reporting and/or records availability, and demonstrate a commitment to a long-range planning process to address such issues to achieve the goals of the NIAA.

-Therefore, FY 2014 NARIP applications should include funding, as needed, for the development and/or modification of a NICS Record Improvement Plan through a four-step process:
+Therefore, FY 2015 NARIP applications should include funding, as needed, for the development and/or modification of a NICS Record Improvement Plan through a four-step process:

 Step 1.
 Establishment of a NICS Record Improvement Task Force.
 Complete reporting and transmission of state or tribal records to national files can only be achieved through the cooperative efforts of all record originating entities.
-Therefore, BJS recommends that the applicant propose to use some FY 2014 NARIP funding to establish and/or support a NICS Record Improvement Task Force to guide the development and implementation of an ongoing long-range records improvement plan.
+Therefore, BJS recommends that the applicant propose to use some FY 2015 NARIP funding to establish and/or support a NICS

+Record Improvement Task Force to guide the development and implementation of an ongoing long-range records improvement plan.
 The task force might include representatives from the central record repository and source agencies, including state, local, and tribal law enforcement; prosecuting attorneys; the courts; local jails; state correctional facilities; probation and parole agencies; and state mental health program agencies.